 Every landing page should have a headline.
 Just like every sales page, every email (the subject line), and every blog.

-The headline has been an essential element in copywriting for decades.
-It's the 'A' in the AIDA formula (it stands for 'Attention').
-It's the first – and often only – piece of copy that many people will see.
+The headline has been a crucial element in copywriting for decades.
+It’s the ‘A’ in the AIDA formula (it stands for ‘Attention’).
+It’s the first – and often only – piece of copy that many people will see.

 But a headline in a landing page is different to a headline in an advertisement.